jenyeeiam/stats_blog/_posts/2020-05-08-soph_slump.md

 layout: post
 title: "Sophomore Slump Busters"
 categories: [hitting]
 excerpt: "I felt this pain 😭.
-But, softball players are crazy, so I must have been crazy"
+But, softball players are crazy, so I must have been crazy."
 link:
 share: true
 ---

-This is one of those iconic sports clichés.
-While I do love a good colloquial saying, I'm interested in knowing whether this saying actually holds any water.
-Disclaimer #1, I don't have defensive stats!
-All I have to work with is pitching, so that will have to do for now.
-However, my hypothesis is that pitching stats should be sufficient to draw some conclusions overall.
-Pitchers are the most important defender, they touch the ball on every single play for half the game and play a major influence in the outcome of the game.

-I'd like to answer the following questions, do the best teams that come out of the WCWS have better pitching than all the other teams?
-What's the most important metric?
-Have we been saying "Defense wins championships" for nothing this whole time?
+Urban Dictionary defines a [sophomore slump][ud_site] as a disappointing follow up to a successful first recorded album.
+We've all been there, that feeling of inadequacy, not feeling like you're living to your fullest potential.
+Our perception of ourselves is the worst!
+No matter what, we just can't help comparing our success or failures to our previous selves.

+I'd like to find out whether this sophomore slump thing is all in our heads.

 #### Data

+I will be focusing on hitting for this project.
+I filtered the dataset to only include players with the classes of `So.` and `Fr.`.
+I created two dataframes, one for sophomores and one for freshman, then I did an inner join on the `Name` and `School` to eliminate entries that were not included in both dataframes.
+Then, I merged the dataframes back together subtracted the freshman stats from the sophomore stats.

+I will be observing this data by a histogram.
+I want to see what the distribution of this change (Δ) in OPS and wOBA across Division I schools.

 #### Equations

 #### Observations